-To download the antique Scandinavian Christmas cards just click on the highlighted title and a pdf will download to your computer immediately.
+Just click on the highlighted title to download the antique Scandinavian Christmas cards, and a pdf will download to your computer immediately.

-This antique Christmas card was held at the Norwegian National Library.
-However, the greeting on the card “Glædelig Jul!” is the Danish for Merry Christmas.
+This antique Christmas card was from the Norwegian National Library.
+However, the greeting on the card, “Glædelig Jul!” is the Danish for Merry Christmas.

 The Norwegian is God Jul.
 So I presume that this was a Christmas card sent from someone in Denmark to someone in Norway.
-The Christmas elves on the front look very Scandinavian and maybe that’s a basket of “Danish” pastries they are carrying!
+The Christmas elves on the front look Scandinavian, and maybe that’s a basket of “Danish” pastries they carry!

-Another Christmas card with the Danish seasonal greeting “Glædelig Jul!”, which translates as Merry Christmas.
+Another Christmas card with the Danish seasonal greeting, “Glædelig Jul!” translates as Merry Christmas.
 This time it is of a Danish boy holding a model of a Scandinavian Church.

-This is a lovely vintage Scandinavian Christmas card by the artist Jenny Nystrom.
-Painted somewhere in the early 1890s.
+A lovely vintage Scandinavian Christmas card painted somewhere in the early 1890s.

 This is a lovely winter scene, showing two children feeding the birds.

 Another Scandinavian vintage Christmas card with a painting of Santa showing him in his original green coat.
-Before the Coca-Cola update to a red coat in the 1930s!
+Before the Coca-Cola update to a red jacket in the 1930s!

-It is also a rare Jenny Nystrom card with the greeting written in English.
+It is also a rare Jenny Nystrom card with a greeting written in English.
 Rather than one of the usual Scandinavian languages on her antique Christmas cards.
-This card was painted in 1914.
+Painted in 1914.

 This Christmas card features a gnome hard at work.
-Scandinavian gnomes are one of the most familiar creatures of Scandinavian folklore.
-They are called “nisse” in Danish and Norwegian, and “tomte” in Swedish.
+Scandinavian gnomes are one of the most familiar creatures in Scandinavian folklore; they are called “nisse” in Danish and Norwegian and “tomte” in Swedish.

 Nisse is typically associated with winter and Christmas.
-They are generally are short, with a long white beard and wearing a conical or knit cap in red or some other bright color.
+They are generally short, with a long white beard and wearing a conical or knit cap in red or some other bright colour.
 They often have an appearance somewhat similar to that of a garden gnome.

-Scandinavian gnomes have been a very popular theme for Christmas crafts and decorations over the last couple of years, and not just in Scandinavia.
+Scandinavian gnomes have been a trendy theme for Christmas crafts and decorations over the last couple of years, and not just in Scandinavia.

 A lovely card with a more religious feel as it features an angel and cherubs.
 This card is dated from 1913.